Sciss/scaladex/doc/dev/README.md

 sbt
 ```

+Create the local database:

+`flayway/flywayMigrate`

-do only once to populate the index
+Do only once to populate the index:

 `data/reStart elastic`